mrx503/my-chat-app/README.md

 ```

 **Step 5: Save and Redeploy**
-Click the "Save" button.
 After saving, you must **redeploy** your project for the changes to take effect.
 Go to the "Deployments" tab, find the latest deployment, click the menu (...) and select "Redeploy".

 ---